algolia/docsearch/docs/src/behavior.md

 ## `autocompleteOptions`

-You can pass any option to the underlying `autocomplete.js` instance by using the `autocompleteOptions` parameter.
+You can pass any options to the underlying `autocomplete.js` instance by using the `autocompleteOptions` parameter.
 You will find the list of all available values in [the official documentation][3].